-Purpose: The Spend Rate Assumption (SRA) policy provides an analytical approach to bridge the total dollar amount of projects in the Capital Improvement Plan (CIP) with what can realistically be spent due to limitations beyond GLWA's control and/or delayed for non-budgetary reasons.
+The Spend Rate Assumption (SRA) policy provides an analytical approach to bridge the total dollar amount of projects in the Capital Improvement Plan (CIP) with what can realistically be spent due to limitations beyond GLWA's control and/or delayed for non-budgetary reasons.
 Those limitations, whether financial or nonfinancial, necessitate the SRA for budgetary purposes, despite the prioritization established in the CIP.
 The outcome is a reasoned balance between a desired level of capital investment with financial strategies to manage debt levels and control adjustments to customer charges.

-Policy: Annually, a projected spend rate assumption for the financial plan related to the proposed capital improvement plan will be established based upon pertinent factors and data available at that time.
+Annually, a projected spend rate assumption for the financial plan related to the proposed capital improvement plan will be established based upon pertinent factors and data available at that time.
 Such pertinent factors and data will include the mix of projects and phases in the proposed CIP, interdependency risk, criticality, and other measures provided by the GLWA team members that develop and manage the CIP projects.
 That spend rate assumption will be presented to the Audit Committee no later than December 31st each year after the GLWA Board, Capital Improvement Planning Committee, and Member Partners have had the opportunity to review the draft capital improvement plan.

 Until FY 2021, the actual spend on CIP was materially less than what was presented in the CIP.
-As shown in the Table- Plan vs. Actual CIP Spend, in earlier years, the actual CIP spend was less than 50%.
+As shown in the Table - Plan vs. Actual CIP Spend, in earlier years, the actual CIP spend was less than 50%.
 Recent years have resulted in a spend that is within the expected range for a large CIP.
 The years with a material underspend occurred for several reasons including project interdependencies, team member resource constraints, and evaluating project design alternatives.
 Applying the CSR bridges the gap in the dollar amounts from the CIP to the financial plan to prevent over-borrowing.
-In recent years, the CSR has ranged from 75 to 80 percent meaning that a related fraction of the total CIP is in the financial plan at an amount intended to predict actual spend.
-As we enter the era of this new CIP with escalating costs, we are also entering an era where the pace of CIP execution is increasing.
-For that reason, beginning with FY 2023, the ten year financial plan provides for a CSR of 100%.